 The price of a single prefix ranges from $250 to $10,000.
 It all depends on the number of products you would enlist under that prefix.
 You will also be expected to give a renewal fee ranging from $50 to $3000 per year.

 After getting your hands on the prefix.
 It is important to generate and assign each product a unique code.
 The product code is assigned by the seller (so you are safe there).
 The seller has the freedom to decide his own numbering system.

 Imagine you are selling a different variations of key chains.
 Each variety of keychain will have a prefix combined by a product number assigned by you.
 Let’s take a look at exemplary codes.

 Tip: Amazon products must have a 11 digit UPC code.

-GS 1 also allows you to order barcode labels, incase you have not designed your own.
+GS 1 also allows you to order barcode labels, in case you have not designed your own.
 You can also acquire a digital barcode file from GS 1.
-You can incorporate them in your product’s packaging.
-We think everyone is comfortable by the idea of working with UPC barcodes from a digital file.
+You can incorporate them into your product’s packaging.
+We think everyone is comfortable with the idea of working with UPC barcodes from a digital file.

-You can also order labels to stick them to your product (incase you are already done with packaging and labelling)
+You can also order labels to stick them to your product (in case you are already done with packaging and labeling).